I feel at home in the landscape

 When I was 15 years old my neighbor introduced me into his world of photography.
 Night after night I watched slides from his travels to Iceland and Greenland.
 I got my first camera from him.
 There, during those evenings, my passion for landscape and my passion for photography started.
 By looking at those beautiful far away landscapes I ended up in a different world.
 That this can be achieved with photography fascinated me.

 I have been working as a landscape photographer since 2000.
-In my work the emphasis is on capturing spatial planning, or in other words, the design of the landscape.
 In those early years I was mainly concerned with recording the design of the landscape, gradually I started to see more and more the pure beauty of the mundane landscape.
 I discovered its essence, its abstraction and its poetic sides.

 I use light, color and composition in such a way that emotion, softness and aesthetics coincide, and the beauty of the mundane unfolds naturally.
 I am inspired by English photographers, such as Charlie Waite, Doug Chinnery and Valda Bailey.
 In addition, the beauty as I experience it in visual art, novels, poems and music is a great source of inspiration.

 I call my work visual poetry

 In my work I portray the beauty of the everyday landscape in an unusual way.
 This creates an image that shows a different view of the landscape: an image that asks you to reflect on.
 The story that the image tells the viewer, then unfolds itself.

 In a sometimes hectic, restless and harsh world, I hope that my images inspire to stand still, evoke an emotion and invite you reflect on what you see.

 By taking the time you will see more and look differently.